seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_models_and_msgs.md

 There are often pairs `ClientId` + `ProjectId`.
 It's a trade-off between some boilerplate in `Msg` variants and more complex algorithms or structures that would allow us to find the chosen entity in the tree.
 We can refactor it once we need deeply nested entities / tree.

 The app synchronizes Client and Project names with the `Model` on each change / key press in the corresponding HTML elements - we will listen for [input event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event).
-However we don't want to send a request to back-end on each key press.
+However we don't want to send a request to backend on each key press.
 One possible solution is to implement some kind of [debouncing](https://css-tricks.com/debouncing-throttling-explained-examples/) for input events.
 Or we can try just listen for [change event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event). `Msg::SaveClientName` or `Msg::SaveProjectName` would be sent on `change event`.

 `fetch::Result<BTreeMap<ClientId, Client>>` is just an alias for `Result<BTreeMap<ClientId, Client>, FetchError>`, where `FetchError` is imported by `seed::prelude::*`.
 (We'll talk about fetching in the next chapters.)